kourouklides/fsharp-examples/README.md

 fsharp-samples
 ==============

-Sample code in .NET F#
+Sample code in .NET F# developed with the latest version of MS Visual Studio.

 Online resources
 * http://fsharp.org/